-Cotton (Gossypium hirsutum L.) is a very important commercial crop of India; it sustains the cotton textile industry which is perhaps the largest segment of organized industries in the country.
-Cotton is grown on an area of 115.53 lac hectares in India during 2013-14 which constitutes 27 per cent of weed competition in cotton was found to be 15 to 60 days (Sharma, 2008 and Prabhu et al, 2012).
-Weeds primarily compete for nutrients, moisture and sunlight during the early crop growth period than at later stage that leads to reduction in yield (Azevedo et al, 2000 and Punia et al, 2013).
+Cotton (Gossypium hirsutum L.) is a very important commercial crop of India; it sustains the cotton textile industry, which is perhaps the largest segment of organized industries in the country.
+Cotton is grown on an area of 115.53 lack hectares in India during 2013-14 which constitutes 27 per cent of world's area under cotton cultivation with a production of 375.00 lakh bales (Anon., 2013).
+Since, the crop has long growth cycle, it has to pass through various climatic conditions and thus weeds also pose a serious problem.
+Losses caused by weeds in cotton ranges from 50 to 85 per cent depending upon the nature and intensity of weeds.
+The critical period of weed competition in cotton was found to be 15 to 60 days (Rajiv

+Sharma, 2008 and Prabhu G., et al., 2012).
+Weeds primarily compete for nutrients, moisture and sunlight during the early crop growth period than at later stage that leads to reduction in yield (Azevedo et al., 2000 and Punia, et.al, 2013).